cosmitolinux/n3matrix/README.md

 # 🌌 nebpackage: n3matrix

 > A celestial system monitor and star-rain visualizer for Arch Linux and beyond.
+This is supposed to match with the n3bu1a-shell -- https://github.com/cosmitolinux/nebula-wm

 The **n3bpackage** transforms your terminal into a deep-space command center.
 Optimized for a "Starred Galaxy" aesthetic, these tools bring high-performance system tracking and 3D parallax visuals to your workspace.